Facebook for bloggers.

 You will ease your blogging tasks such as blog promotion, make new connections and strengthen old ones, learn more, and get help.

-Readers, please share, so others know the value of this site that currently boasts 20% of the population of humankind as its members.
+Readers, please share, so others know the value of Facebook for bloggers.

 What do you think is the most valuable part of Facebook for bloggers?
 Did I miss any benefits?
 Did you find any new ways it could help you with your blogging?
-I look forward to your views.
+I look forward to your views in the comments section about the merits of Facebook for bloggers.